How to read a camera histogram and why it’s not perfect

 RGB histogram in photography

-An RGB histogram is really useful for establishing if any of the red, blue or green parts of the image have been clipped.
+An RGB histogram is really useful for seeing if any of the red, blue or green parts of the image have been clipped.

-If you have this function set on your camera, you can see separate red, blue and green graphs.
-See the image below.
+If you have this function set on your camera, you can see separate red, blue and green graphs, like in the image below.

 Conclusion on how to read a histogram